 Fencers are penalized for crossing the lateral boundaries of the strip, while retreating off the rear limit of their side results in a point awarded to their opponent.

 Team matches feature three fencers squaring off against another team of three in a “relay” format.
 Each team member fences every member of the opposing team in sequence over 9 rounds until one team reaches 45 touches or has the higher score when time expires in the final round.

 Foil, epee and saber are the three weapons used in the sport of fencing.
 While some fencers compete in all three events, elite generally choose to focus their energies on mastering one weapon.

 Foil – The Sport of Kings

 The foil is a descendant of the light court sword formerly used by nobility to train for duels.
 It has a flexible, rectangular blade approximately 35 inches in length and weighing less than one pound.
 Points are scored with the tip of the blade and must land on valid target: torso from shoulders to groin in the front and to the waist in the back.
+The target also includes the bottom half of the “bib” of the mask, which was introduced in the 2010’s.
 The arms, neck, head and legs are considered off-target – hits to this non-valid target temporarily halts the fencing action, but does not result any points being awarded.
 This concept of on-target and off-target evolved from the theory of 18th-century fencing masters, who instructed their pupils to only attack the vital areas of the body – i.e. the torso.
 Of course, the head is also a vital area of the body, but attacks to face were considered unsporting and therefore discouraged.